wormling/phparia/README.md

         $this->client->run();

 You will find wrappers for (https://wiki.asterisk.org/wiki/display/AST/Asterisk+13+ARI) in the Client folder.

 You will find wrappers for (https://wiki.asterisk.org/wiki/display/AST/Asterisk+13+REST+Data+Models) in the Resources and Events folders.

+You will find examples in the Examples folder.